victronenergy/victron-press/README.md

   be the same repository that is checked out in `/data/docs`.
 - `GITHUB_REPO`.
 Required.
 The repository name containing the Markdown files.
 - `GITHUB_BRANCH`.
 Required.
 The branch name containing the Markdown files.
+- `BASE_URL`.
+Required.
+Base URL of where the documentation is located.
 - `SENTRY_DSN_FRONTEND`.
 Optional.
 Sentry DSN for logging errors that occur in the frontend.
 - `SENTRY_DSN_BACKEND`.
 Optional.
 Sentry DSN for logging errors that occur in the frontend.